Online Allergy Training

 This section covers the potential areas where allergens can impact in a factory setting and consideration has to be given to a wide range of issues.
 Learn about the manufacturing processes when working with allergenic ingredients.

 Very small amounts of allergens can cause adverse reactions in people with food allergies, including potentially fatal anaphylactic shock.
-It is therefore important that food products are clearly labelled and adhere to industry guidelines to ensure that consumers can make informed decisions when purchasing foods that might contain allergenic ingredients.
+It is therefore important that prepacked products are clearly labelled to ensure that consumers can make informed decisions when purchasing foods that might contain allergens.

 A severe food allergy can cause a life-threatening reaction and even a tiny trace can be enough to cause an allergic reaction.
 It is important that you and your staff are aware of the composition of the foods you sell to enable you to cater for customers with food allergies and intolerances.
 Food allergens cannot be removed by cooking, so they need to be managed carefully.